Skip to main content

 The District updated the Groundwater Management Plan in 2014 prior to the effective date of SGMA.
 Then in 2017, pursuant to SGMA, the District submitted Alternative Plans to the California Department of Water Resources (DWR) to continue management of the Tahoe South Subbasin.
 DWR approved one of the Alternative Plans and authorized the District and the Water Agency to continue to manage the Tahoe South Subbasin (effective 2019).
 GSAs with approved Alternative Plans are required to submit annual reports and resubmit the Alternative Plan to DWR for approval every five years.

 The District and El Dorado Water Agency are in the process of updating the 2014 Groundwater Management Plan for resubmittal to DWR by January 1, 2022.
-Follow the link to learn more about how you can participate in the update process, read through Plan Documents, and receive Public Notices related to the update process.
+Check out the groundwater management plan page to the right to learn more about how you can participate in the update process, read through Plan Documents, and receive Public Notices related to the update process.

 Groundwater Well Survey

 In the summer of 2017 the District started a survey of private well owners to better understand groundwater usage and concerns in the Tahoe South Subbasin.
 The District received responses from 375 private well owners.
 This summer (2020), the District is working to complete the survey by reaching out to the remaining 300 private well owners that were not contacted or did not respond in 2017.
-Follow the link to learn more about the survey.
+View our Groundwater Management plan page (to the right) to learn more about the survey.

 Groundwater Contamination at South Tahoe “Y” Area